 Where the design community meets.

-Singapore Product Design Joined almost 8 years ago via an invitation from Steven S.
+Singapore Product Design Joined about 8 years ago via an invitation from Steven S.

 At work, I'm still doing in design documentation, It is a combination of Sketch/Figma + Zeplin.
 However, it's not great for scale, terrible for discoverability and searchability, but great for direct communication with the team that you are working with.